What is a breast biopsy?

 What breast biopsy types are used?

-We use many methods to collect tissue samples from the breast.
+We use mammography, ultrasound and MRI to target abnormal tissue and collect samples from the breast.
 The type of biopsy we use depends on factors including the location, appearance, and size of the abnormal tissue.
-Our breast cancer team always performs the least invasive procedure possible.
+It also depends on individual patient needs and abilities.
+Our breast cancer team always performs the least invasive procedure possible that is best for the patient.

 How long do biopsy results take?

-After extraction of the tissue, the breast biopsy sample needs to be sent to the lab to be analyzed by a specialized pathologist.
-Afterward, the report of the findings is given to your physician, who will then communicate the results to you.
-Because of this course of action, breast biopsy results typically take 2-3 days to reach the patient but may take up to a week or longer depending on the complexity of the case and the tissue sample.
+After extraction of the tissue, the breast biopsy sample is kept at Penn to be analyzed by a specialized pathologist.
+The tissue must process overnight before it can be examined.
+After the pathologist reaches a decision, the report of the findings is available to your physician and the radiologist, who will then communicate the results to you.
+Because of this course of action, breast biopsy results typically take 2-3 working days to reach the patient but may take up to a week or longer depending on the complexity of the case and the tissue sample.

 The report will show whether cancer cells were found in your breast.
-If cancer cells are found, the pathology report will help you and your doctor make informed decisions about next steps and breast cancer treatment.
+If cancer cells are found, Penn will be with you every step of the way.
+The pathology report will help you and your breast cancer team make informed decisions about next steps and breast cancer treatment.
 You will likely be referred for further testing to determine the stage of the cancer, which will help us create a treatment plan that is best for you.

-If the report shows that the cells in a lump are benign or noncancerous, you still might require follow-up treatment as recommended by your doctor.
+If the report shows that the cells in a lump are benign or noncancerous, you still might require follow-up treatment as recommended by the radiologist, a surgeon, or your doctor.

 Why choose Penn Medicine

-Our breast cancer team of providers, surgeons, radiologists, and pathologists use advanced imaging and technology to perform breast biopsies.
+Our breast cancer team of coordinators, technologists, sonographers, nurses, radiologists, and pathologists use advanced imaging and technology to perform breast biopsies.
 We offer compassionate care and work quickly to get you the answers you need.
 At Penn, you’ll find:

 • Skilled radiologists: Our specialized radiologists diagnose patients using core biopsy.
-Biopsy results take just 24 hours and eliminate the need for most excisional (surgical) biopsies.
-Core biopsy also provides our breast surgeons with vital information before a surgical procedure.
+Biopsy results take 2-3 working days and eliminate the need for most excisional (surgical) biopsies.
+Core biopsy is quick, minimally invasive, and provides our breast cancer team with vital information before any surgical procedure or other treatment.

-• Advanced technology: We use innovative methods to precisely pinpoint abnormal breast tissue.
-Using SAVI SCOUT® radar localization technology, we remove only suspicious tissue during a biopsy.
+• Advanced technology: We use state-of-the-art image-guided methods and devices to precisely pinpoint abnormal breast tissue.

 • Dedicated pathologists: Every biopsy is evaluated by a specialized breast pathologist who only works with breast tissue.
-Our extensive experience means we see details that may be missed.
+Our extensive experience means we see details that your tissue is in the hands of experts.
 The breast cancer diagnosis we deliver is in-depth and accurate.

 National Cancer Institute Designated Comprehensive Cancer Center badge on top of shot of hospital